algolia-samples/internal-search/README.md

 ### 6. Populate your index using Tray.io

-We provide three Tray.io [worflows](https://tray.io/documentation/platform/version-control/importing-exporting-workflows/), each of them allow indexing contents from one platform to Algolia:
+We provide three Tray.io [workflows](https://tray.io/documentation/platform/version-control/importing-exporting-workflows/) for indexing the content, one for each data source:

 - [Google Drive](workflows/workflow_google-drive-algolia.json)
 - [Salesforce](workflows/workflow_salesforce-algolia.json)
 - [Confluence](workflows/confluence-algolia.json)

-For exemple, if you want to index content from **SalesForce**:
+For example, if you want to index content from **Salesforce**:

 1. Create an account on [Tray.io](https://tray.io) (They offer a 14 days trial period).
-2. Upload the worflow JSON file (the Tray.io platform will ask you to authenticate against Algolia and the service from which the workflow is extracting data).
+2. Upload the workflow JSON file (Tray.io will ask you to authenticate against Algolia and Salesforce).
-3. Set the `indexName` config data. (https://tray.io/documentation/embedded/core-topics/config-data/setting-config-data/).
+3. On Tray.io, set the `indexName` in the project's [config data](https://tray.io/documentation/embedded/core-topics/config-data/setting-config-data/).
 4. Run the workflow!

 ### 7. Start the [client](client)